stephenl1997/SciFiUI/README.md

 # SciFi UI Project

-Name:
+Name: Stephen Lynch

-Student Number:
+Student Number: C17455002

-Fork this repository and use it a starter project for your assignment

-# Description of the assignment
+For this assignment I will be creating a sci-fi based interface using all aspects of Java I have learnt from Object Oriantated Programming

 # Instructions